ygoto3/detect-flash/README.md

 ## Usage

-Pass the path to FlashDetector.swf and detect-flash returns a promise;  It is resolved only if Adobe Flash Plugin is actually alive.
+Pass the path to FlashDetector.swf and detect-flash returns a Promise object.
+It is resolved only if Adobe Flash Plugin is actually alive.

 ```javascript
 import detectFlash from 'detect-flash';